Baekhyun: 2019–2022: Solo debut, SuperM, and enlistment

 On January 3, 2021, Baekhyun held his first solo concert, Baekhyun: Light, in a digital format as in-person concerts were not possible due to restrictions related to the COVID-19 pandemic.
 Broadcast through Beyond Live, the concert drew 110,000 viewers from 120 countries.
 A day later, he released "Get You Alone," the lead single from his self-titled debut Japanese EP, which was released on January 21.
 The EP has been certified Gold by the Recording Industry Association of Japan.
 On March 30, Baekhyun released his third Korean-language EP (fourth overall) Bambi and its lead single of the same name, his last release before enlisting for South Korea's mandatory military service.
 The album replaced Delight as the most pre-ordered album by a solo artist in South Korea at over 833,000 copies.
 It debuted atop the Gaon Album Chart and is Baekyun's second consecutive Korean-language album to have sold over one million copies.
 In December, he won his third consecutive Mnet Asian Music Award for Best Male Artist.

+2023–present: Contract dispute and INB100

+In June 2023, it was announced that Baekhyun, Chen and Xiumin had ended their contracts with SM Entertainment on the grounds of overdue payment and unreasonable deals.
+On June 3, Ten Asia announced that Baekhyun has established his own company called "I&B100" and founded it on June 23 of last year before the issue of renewal contracts with SM was raised.
+Baekhyun will continue to work "separately and together" with SM through his own label during the contract renewal period.
+On June 19, SM and the three members announced that both parties had resolved their differences over contract dispute and the members had decided to stay with the agency.

+On October 23, 2023, Baekhyun performed as Ezreal in a virtual boyband unveiled by esports publisher Riot Games alongside ØZI, Tobi Lou and Cal Scruby named "Heartsteel", with the group releasing their debut song, "Paranoia".

+On January 8, 2024, Baekhyun officially began his solo activities under his own label, INB100, along with fellow Exo members Xiumin and Chen while Exo activities remains under SM Entertainment.
+In January 2024, INB100 announced that Baekhyun would embark on a concert tour, titled Lonsdaleite, traveling throughout Asia, starting from Seoul on March 16, 2024.

+On July 28, 2024, Baekhyun announced that he would make his comeback in September 2024 during his encore concert "Lonsdaleite[dot]".
+A world tour Reverie is scheduled for 2025.